 In 2019, Doolin Tourism released a video titled ‘Meet the Locals’ – the video captures the very essence of Doolin, its warm smiles and Irish welcome.
 Check it out the video below!

 Doolin is famous for its year round festival – and there truly is always something to celebrate:

-- The Micho Russell Weekend (traditional Irish music) – February
+- Russell Memorial Weekend (traditional Irish music) – February

 - St Patrick’s Day Parade – 17 March